NIGHTFURY0X01/picoCTF/challenges/Riddle-Registry/README.md

 + Summary :

 The provided PDF looked like meaningless or garbled content, but the flag was hidden in the file's metadata.
-I used exiftool to inspect the PDF metadata, found a Base64-encoded string, decoded it, and recovered the flag.
+I used exiftool to inspect the PDF metadata, found a Base64 encoded string, decoded it, and recovered the flag.

 + Tools